• Skip to primary navigation

 • Koenigsberger Klopse without capers.
 (For those of you who do not like capers you can omit them, although you don’t get the same sour taste.
 Another idea is to secretly chop them up very finely and add them to the meatballs.
 Nobody will know but you!

-• Nowadays the anchovies are optional.
+• Anchovies are optional.
 If you don’t like them just leave them out.
+But they make the dish so much better!
+Trust me!

 • To make Vegan Konigsberger Klopse, you can replace the meat mince with a mix of smoked and natural tofu.
-Here is a link to the recipe (in German)
+Here is a link to a recipe (in German)

 Konigsberger Klopse with a side of potatoes